Madeline Strandemo placed ninth in the 3,000m steeplechase in her first NCAA Outdoor Track & Field Championship appearance Saturday

-Matt Bingle is in his fourth season as director of women's track & field and cross country at the University of Minnesota in 2014-15.
+The 2017-18 season marks Matt Bingle’s seventh season as director of women's track & field and cross country at the University of Minnesota.
 He has been with the Gophers since October 2002 and became the first person to hold the title of women's director of track & field and cross country at the University of Minnesota in October 2011.

-During Bingle's first three years overseeing both the women's track & field and cross country programs, the Gopher track & field team has earned three All-American honors, 12 NCAA championship qualifiers, 11 All-Big Ten honors and 119 academic All-Big Ten awards.
-In addition, the Gophers' cross country program has earned 14 all-region honors, five All-Big Ten accolades and 74 academic All-Big Ten awards since Bingle took over direction of both programs in 2011-12.
+During Bingle’s first six years overseeing both the women’s track & field and cross country programs, the Gopher track & field team has earned 21 All-America honors, 34 NCAA national championship qualifiers, 37 All-Big Ten honors and 209 academic All-Big Ten awards.
+In addition, the Gophers’ cross country program has earned 19 all-region honors, nine All-Big Ten accolades and 102 academic All-Big Ten awards since Bingle took over direction of both programs in 2011-12.

 "Serving as director of women's track & field and cross country is a great honor for me, and I am extremely blessed to be here at the University of Minnesota," Bingle said.
 "I wouldn't be here today if it weren't for my wife and family.”

-Bingle's coaching contributions have paid dividends for the Gophers during the past 12 seasons as evidenced by the four Big Ten titles and a pair of top-20 NCAA finishes in track & field.
-The cross country team has advanced to 10-straight NCAA championships since 2005-06.
+Named the 2016 Big Ten Outdoor Track & Field Coach of the Year and the 2016 USTFCCCA Midwest Region Head Coach of the Year, Bingle’s coaching contributions have paid dividends for the Gophers during the past 15 seasons as evidenced by five Big Ten titles, including a share of the 2016 Outdoor B1G crown, and a pair of top-12 NCAA finishes in track & field.
+The cross country team advanced to 11-straight NCAA championships from 2005 to 2015 as well.

-The 2014-15 season marks Bingle's 13th season overall at Minnesota.
-He spent his first four years with the Gophers serving under former women's cross country head coach Gary Wilson.
+The 2016-17 season marked Bingle’s 15th season overall at Minnesota.
+He spent his first four years with the Gophers serving under former women’s cross country head coach Gary Wilson.
 His influence as the program's recruiting coordinator and his ability to attract some of the nation's top talent has been the primary reason for Minnesota's success both in the Big Ten and on the national scene.

-In his first 12 years at Minnesota, Bingle's Gophers have secured 39 indoor and 60 outdoor track & field NCAA Championship qualifications.
-Thirty-four different Gophers have competed at the indoor or outdoor track & field national meets under Bingle, including at least one student-athlete every year since his first season at Minnesota in 2002-03.
-In total, Minnesota has secured 106 All-Big Ten awards on the track during Bingle's time with the program.
+In his first 15 years at Minnesota, Bingle’s Gophers have secured 44 indoor and 93 outdoor track & field NCAA Championship qualifications.
+Fifty different Gophers have competed at the indoor or outdoor track & field national meets under Bingle, including at least one student-athlete every year since his first season at Minnesota in 2002-03.
+In total, Minnesota has secured 134 All-Big Ten awards on the track during Bingle’s time with the program.

 Track & Field Success at Minnesota